dbt-checkpoint/dbt-checkpoint/README.md

 For a complete background please refer to [#118](https://github.com/dbt-checkpoint/dbt-checkpoint/issues/118).

-Since the root-level `exclude` statement is handled by pre-commit, when those hooks discover their related sql/yml files, this root exclusion is ommitted (dbt-checkpoint re-includes files that may have been excluded).
+Since the root-level `exclude` statement is handled by pre-commit, when those hooks discover their related sql/yml files, this root exclusion is omitted (dbt-checkpoint re-includes files that may have been excluded).
 To exclude files from being discovered by this logic, the `exclude` path/regex must be provided in each hook ([#119](https://github.com/dbt-checkpoint/dbt-checkpoint/pull/119))

 ## List of `dbt-checkpoint` hooks